-Working with a focus for a short period of time and then getting up, walking away and coming back to your desk with a fresh mind really helps with productivity.
+Working with a focus for a short period of time and then getting up, walking away, and coming back to your desk with a fresh mind really helps with productivity.

 With the Pomodoro Technique, your breaks are short and scheduled into your workday!

 You can better manage your time under this productivity method because it forces you to be conscious of the time that passes!

-There won’t be the urge to check your email, Facebook or the text message that you just heard come in.
+There also won’t be the urge to check your email, Facebook, or the text message that you just heard come in.

 It can be hard when you are working so heavily on a project to remember to take breaks throughout to let your mind rest.

-You use the breaks as a re-charge to ensure that you’ll stay motivated and refreshed throughout the day.
+You use the breaks as a recharge to ensure that you’ll stay motivated and refreshed throughout the day.

-On the other hand, you could refill your drink, grab a small snack or anything else that you can fit into a small 5-ish minute break.
+On the other hand, you could refill your drink, grab a small snack, or do anything else that you can fit into a small 5-ish minute break.

-Then of course, throughout your longer 20-30 minute break you can go for lunch (away from your desk) and really clear your head.
+Then of course, throughout your longer 20-30 minute break, you can go for lunch (away from your desk) and really clear your head.

 There are plenty of ways you can keep track of time.
 You can go with an old egg timer.